February 26, 2026

 |---|---|---|---|---|

-The 2025 distribution demonstrates a structural concentration of IMG placement within high-volume, non-procedural specialties.
-Internal Medicine shows a combined U.S. and Non-U.S. IMG fill rate of approximately 45% of its PGY-1 cohort.
+The 2025 disaggregated specialty distribution—the most recent fully published breakdown by applicant type—demonstrates a structural concentration of IMG placement within high-volume, non-procedural specialties.
+Internal Medicine shows a combined U.S. and Non-U.S. IMG fill rate of approximately 45% of its PGY-1 cohort, a pattern that 2026 position-level data continues to support.

-Because Internal Medicine offered 10,941 residency positions—the largest of any specialty—it accounts for a substantial share of total IMG placements within the U.S. graduate medical education system.
+Because Internal Medicine offered 11,632 residency positions in 2026—the largest of any specialty—it accounts for a substantial share of total IMG placements within the U.S. graduate medical education system.

 Family Medicine, Pediatrics, Psychiatry, and Pathology similarly function as primary IMG entry pathways.
+In 2026, Family Medicine offered 5,491 positions but left 899 unfilled (83.6% fill rate)—the largest absolute pool of unfilled primary care positions and a meaningful access point for IMG applicants.
 In contrast, procedural and surgical specialties demonstrate different recruitment patterns.

 General Surgery, OB-GYN, and Anesthesiology maintain combined IMG participation below 12%.
 Within surgery specifically, IMGs more frequently fill preliminary positions (44.5%) compared to categorical positions (10.3%), reflecting different institutional strategies for IMG recruitment across training tracks.